Looking for protein shake constipation relief?

 drink wholesome is additive-free.

-One reason why we make the best protein powder for constipation relief is that we, unlike most protein powder companies, do not use food additives.
+One reason why we make the best protein shake for constipation is that we, unlike most protein powder companies, do not use food additives.
 Additives look nothing like real food, and are therefore hard to digest.
 As a result, they sit in your gut for longer than food should, which gives your gut bacteria extra time to eat.
-As gut bacteria eat, they release methane gas, which slows colonic transit (the amount of time it takes food to travel through the colon) and causes constipation.
-Exactly why gas slows colonic transition is not well understood, but it might be because gas reduces motility (spontaneous muscle movement) within the large intestine.

 Here is a list of the most common food additives in protein powder: